OldTownIT/just-another-todo-app/README.md

 npm run start
 ```

-If it runs successfully, it will start a server and run the app.
+If successful, it will start a server and run the app.

 ## Built With